AI & Privacy

 Llama 3.2 (1B and 3B Parameters)

 Llama 3.2 represents Meta's push into efficient, edge-deployable models.
-These are designed for devices with limited resources.
+Released in September 2024, these are designed for devices with limited resources and represent a new era of on-device AI.

 Key Specifications: